The Table Weekly Worship Event Emphasizes Community and Conversation

 Maggie Bendle, a junior at Seaver College who is majoring in psychology with minors in sports medicine and Great Books, confirms that the conversations that take place at The Table can cover a wide range of issues that are important to students, both spiritual and secular.
 “The Table has been a part of my academic journey—a conversation with my biological psychology professor at The Table was a factor in changing my minor; my career journey—I’ve discussed summer job options with one of my Table discussion group leaders; and my spiritual journey,” she says.
 “The Table has been a safe space for all my questions, and has modeled to me the creation of a welcoming community.”

 It is just that sense of community that The Table seeks to provide to students.
 “A faith community is a gathering of people who are committed to each other and, foremost, to the work of God in the world,” says Barton.
 “I like to use the analogy of a thick network of support.
 Often, our social connections can look fragmented.
 Our friends, our relatives, our professors, our colleagues, may all be disjointed.
 A faith community—especially a community like University Church which is hyperlocal to Pepperdine—can help connect those separate spokes of the wheel, so to speak, into a web or net that is interconnected, and therefore, much stronger.”

-The Table meets for 10 weeks each semester; the remaining gatherings for this spring will be held every Saturday from March 11 to April 8.
+The Table meets for 10 weeks each semester; the remaining gatherings for this semester will be held every Saturday from March 11 to April 8.
 No registration or RSVP is required, and everyone is welcome to attend.